Trinity College Independent Studies Programme

 - the registration form.

-If you move during the academic year, please inform the program co-ordinator of your new address/phone number.
+If you move during the academic year, please inform the director of your new address/phone number.

 See also the University of Toronto Calendar.